alexHampton/react_fetch_data/README.md

 ## React challenge to fetch and display data
 Uses jsonplaceholder.typicode.com to GET data.

-Maps over the data to display it .
+Maps over the data to display it.

 ## Setup
 To run the app locally, run